0224 222 0 777

 Picture-5: Making changes in daily life in the treatment of Carpal Tunnel Syndrome

-Making changes in daily life: Although the complaints related to carpal tunnel syndrome can be controlled with various methods, the person may need to make some changes in their daily life or change their habits to prevent recurrence.
-Those who use vibrating tools such as drills should take breaks from work more often.
-It is recommended that office workers prefer to use ergonomic keyboards and supportive mousepads when using computers.
+Making changes in daily life: Although carpal tunnel syndrome symptoms can be managed with various methods, patients may need to change their daily habits to prevent recurrence.
+Those who use vibrating tools, such as drills, should take more frequent breaks from work.
+Office workers should use ergonomic keyboards and supportive mouse pads when using computers.

-Injection treatment for carpal tunnel: In the treatment of carpal tunnel syndrome, when rest, use of wrist bracelets, cold application and medication do not respond, injection therapy is considered.
+Injection treatment for carpal tunnel: When rest, wrist braces, cold applications, and medication do not relieve symptoms, injection therapy may be recommended.

-Physical therapy and exercise: Patients diagnosed with carpal tunnel syndrome are recommended a physical therapy and exercise program along with non-operative treatments.
-In addition, if necessary, a physiotherapy program is applied after the operation to increase the mobility of the nerve and enable the patient to use his/her hand comfortably.
+Physical therapy and exercise: Patients diagnosed with carpal tunnel syndrome are recommended a program of physical therapy and exercises along with non-surgical treatments.
+In addition, if necessary, a physical therapy program is provided after the operation to increase nerve mobility and enable patients to use their hands comfortably.

 Carpal Tunnel Syndrome Surgery